 2. Choking Problems

-Though cats can eat shrimp tails and legs, it is not advisable to be fed.
+Though cats can eat shrimp tails and legs, they shouldn’t be fed.
 These are parts that are notorious for choking.
 Moreover, these tails and shells can also cause constipation in cats.
 Thus, it is not advisable to feed your cats raw shrimp.

 3. Bacterial Infection

 Shrimps can contain some amount of bacteria.
-Hence, it can cause bacterial infection in cats if it is not adequately washed or cleaned.
+Hence, it can cause bacterial infection in cats if not adequately washed or cleaned.

 One of the most common bacterial infections cats can face after eating shrimp is toxoplasmosis.
 It is a type of infection with a parasite known as Toxoplasma gondii.
 The symptoms of this condition are fever, loss of appetite, and allergies.
 In certain extreme cases, it may also cause pneumonia in cats.